ModanwalPriti06/JS-NOTES/README.md

 ## What is Rest API:
 - Rest API is a way of accessing web services in a simple and flexible way without having any processing.
 It's used to fetch or give some information from web services.
 All communication done via REST API uses only http request.
+- A RESTful API is an architectural style for constructing web APIs.
+A key characteristic of a RESTful API is its statelessness, signifying that each request carries all the essential information for its completion.
 - Example: Client Server Modal

 #### HTTP Request: